csbobby/STAR/docs/README.md

 Please find benchmark details or tools from the [STAR Repository](https://github.com/csbobby/STAR_Benchmark).

 ## Citation
-If you use STAR in your research or wish to refer to the results published in the paper, please use the following BibTeX entry.
+Please link back and cite the work if you would like to use the website template.
 ```BibTeX
 @inproceedings{star_situated_reasoning,
 author={Wu, Bo and Yu, Shoubin and Chen, Zhenfang and Tenenbaum, Joshua B and Gan, Chuang},